-As you know if you have been out to the Superstition Mountains there is the old mining ghost town, where you can learn more about the area and explore some of the areas history.
+As you know if you have been out to the Superstition Mountains, there is the old mining ghost town, where you can learn more about the area and explore some of the areas history.

 The hike itself is a perfect length and not too long or overly hard but enough to get some great exercise in.
 You will get incredible views and if you are lucky and time it right, you can see the beautiful large waterfall during the spring runoff.
 You will be treated to stunning views of the Superstition Mountains as well as the valley as you climb up to the falls.

-The starting point is adjacent to the Jacob’s Crosscut trail.
-Jacob’s trail goes back SW where you will want to exit the parking lot on the NE side of the parking lot and walk NE for 1/4 mile when you will see the true trail start after passing through the fence.
+The starting point to the hike is adjacent to the Jacob’s Crosscut trail.
+Jacob’s trail goes back SW however you will want to exit the parking lot on the NE side of the parking lot.
+You will walk NE for 1/5 mile when you will see the true trail start after passing through the fence.